feetbots/ezmusic/README.md

 ```

 ## Installation & Usage
-Download and run the installer file to get started.\\
+Download and run the installer file to get started.\
-that you want.\
 \
 You can launch the app by typing `ezmusic` into a terminal.